Part 2: North Carolina

 After 20 hours of traveling with little sleep, we check into the Islander Hotel.
 Fighting the urge to hop into bed and crash for the next 12 hours, we head down to the beach.
 The Atlantic is a clean blue-green and perfectly warm.
 After a quick dip, we clean up for dinner.

-As we climb the stairs up and down over the dunes, we’re passed by a few groups on their way to the beach, each wearing different color tee shirts with the same design.
+As we climb the stairs up and down over the dunes, we’re passed by a few groups on their way to the beach, each wearing different colored tee shirts with the same design.

 The lush boardwalk path spills out into the cul-de-sac of a swanky neighborhood.
 When we pass another woman sporting the same shirt, curiosity gets the best of Dawn, and she asks what’s going on.
 The woman’s answer and a closer look at her shirt reveal she’s part of the Emerald Isle Turtle Patrol.